neul-labs/memorg/README.md

-# Memorg0: Hierarchical Context Management System
+# Memorg: Hierarchical Context Management System

+## Why Memorg0?

+Large Language Models (LLMs) have revolutionized how we interact with AI, but they face fundamental limitations in managing context over extended conversations or complex workflows.
+As conversations grow longer or tasks become more intricate, LLMs struggle with:

+- **Context Window Limits**: Most LLMs have finite context windows that fill up quickly with lengthy conversations
+- **Information Loss**: Important details from earlier in a conversation can be forgotten as new information is added
+- **Irrelevant Information**: Without intelligent filtering, LLMs process all context equally, leading to inefficiency
+- **Memory Fragmentation**: Related information gets scattered across different parts of a conversation without proper organization

+Memorg0 addresses these challenges by providing a sophisticated hierarchical context management system that acts as an external memory layer for LLMs.
+It intelligently stores, organizes, retrieves, and optimizes contextual information, allowing LLMs to maintain coherent, long-term interactions while staying within token limits.

+Think of Memorg0 as a "smart memory manager" for LLMs - it decides what information is important to keep, how to organize it for efficient retrieval, and how to present it optimally to the model.

+## What is Memorg0?

 Memorg0 is a sophisticated context management system designed to enhance the capabilities of Large Language Models (LLMs) by providing efficient context management, retrieval, and optimization.
+It serves as an external memory layer that helps LLMs maintain context over extended interactions, manage information hierarchically, and optimize token usage for better performance.

 ## Features